WildDogOne/RSS/README.md

 ## Note on LLM Usage

-The application uses Ollama with the Mistral model for:
+The application uses Ollama for:
 - Article summarization
-- IOC extraction
+- IOC extraction (for security feeds)
-- Sigma rule generation
+- Sigma rule generation (for security feeds)

+Make sure:
+- Your Ollama installation is properly configured
+- The selected model is installed in Ollama
-Make sure your system has adequate resources to run the LLM efficiently.
+- Your system has adequate resources to run the LLM efficiently